 One question arises from the Brexit situation, will UK citizens end up as the aggrieved party?

-The point is, personal data of the UK citizens will need to be protected under some sort of data protection law (the funny thing is that the UK was one of the main forces in creating the Regulation), and it will be.
+The point is, the personal data of UK citizens will need to be protected under some sort of data protection law (the funny thing is that the UK was one of the main forces in creating the Regulation).